-This document will attempt to explain the moderation system that lies underneath this implementation of Slashcode's vast comment section.
+This document attempts to explain the moderation system that lies underneath this implementation of Slashcode's vast comment section.
 It was originally written for Slashcode years ago, so the specifics of this moderation system are outlined here.
 Keep in mind that as this project grows, some aspects can change to better serve the community and improve the overall experience.

 As you might have noticed, a site like this can get a lot of comments.
 Some are downright terrible; others are truly gems, and hundreds of comments can be hard to sift through.